trufflesuite/trufflesuite.github.io/_harp/public/tutorials/truffle-and-metamask.md

 From there, you need to install truffle (`npm install -g truffle`).

 Also, you're going to need to run a local blockchain RPC server to test and develop against.
-I recommend using [testrpc](https://github.com/ethereumjs/testrpc), which you install by running `npm install -g ethereumjs-testrpc`.
+I recommend using [TestRPC](https://github.com/ethereumjs/testrpc), which you install by running `npm install -g ethereumjs-testrpc`.

 Next let's make sure we have our `testrpc` running in the background.
 Open your terminal and run the command `testrpc`.
 That's all!
 It runs on port `8545` by default, just like most Ethereum RPCs, and so does Truffle.

-## A quick note on RPCs
+## Quick Note on RPCs

 Ethereum RPCs can run in a pre-authenticated mode, that allows you to perform transactions without providing any additional credentials.
 Obviously this would be a dangerous thing to do on the open web, but for local development, it's the default method that `testrpc` provides.